dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T928: Immigrants often work hard to improve their lives.
+### T928: Immigrants are motivated to succeed and improve lives.

 |Support|
 |---|